-Retro hairstyles are great for any function from a birthday to a wedding and everything in between.
+Retro hairstyles are great for any function, whether it’s a birthday, a wedding, or a prom.
 They look stunning on every hair type and length.
 Even with thin hair textures, extensions are easily applied to create volume and length if wanted or needed.

 Modern Victory Roll Style on Medium Hair

 This half up modern take on a classic victory roll was created and styled by cosmetology student Tori Morton of Frederick, MD.
 “As far as texture goes, I opted for soft Hollywood waves.
 This is an eye-catching, unique style with vintage vibes for a medium hair length,” she explains.

 Morton used a 1-inch Marcel curling iron and a teasing comb to create this half up vintage hair.
 Then finished with a generous blast of Redken 28 Control Addict Hairspray.